-Grow your business by choosing the right bank account to suit your needs.
-Whether you're running a startup and looking for your first business bank account, or simply want to switch from your current provider, use the information below to help compare some the UK's top business bank accounts.
+Get your business off to a great start, and grow it by choosing the right bank account.
+Whether you’re running a startup and looking for your first business bank account, or simply want to switch from your current provider, the information below will help you compare some the UK’s best business bank accounts.

-Compare business accounts for start ups, freelancers, and contractors
+Compare business accounts for start ups, switchers, freelancers, and contractors

 Compare business accounts for people with bad or poor credit histories